-With over 500 graduates, the alumni of Carnegie Mellon University's Silicon Valley campus are making waves in their industries and climbing their way up the ladder.
+With more than 700 graduates, the alumni of Carnegie Mellon University's Silicon Valley campus are making waves in their industries and climbing their way up the ladder.
 We present 'Where Are They Now?,' an opportunity for you to learn about our alumni and how they are impacting with innovation.

 Where are they now?

 Tuesday, August 6, 2013CMU-SV alumnus Kai Mai (MS '05) is in Shanghai helping to develop the first digital English-as-a-second-language curriculum, ALO7 English, and a virtual world to teach Chinese children English in China in a way that's "more up to date, more effective and attractive to children growing up in the digital age."
 MORE

 Tuesday, May 21, 2013Wedding Party, a mobile app available on iOS and Android devices, creates an engaging experience for wedding guests by creating a forum for them to capture and share candid photos before and during the event.
 The startup, co-founded by Carnegie Mellon University Silicon Valley (CMU-SV) Software Engineering alumni (2009), Gordon McCreight, received $1 million in seed funding earlier this year and is poised to make a big splash this summer wedding season.
 MORE